sadia-ahmmed/sadia-ahmmed/README.md

-- 👋 Hi, I’m @sadia-ahmmed
+- 👋 Hi, I’m @sadia-ahmmed a CSE student at United International University
+- 💞️ My skills include HTML, CSS, C and JAVA
 - 👀 I’m interested in problem solving in C++ and coding in JAVA,
 - 🌱 I’m currently learning C++ and  Java
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sahmmed201146@bscse.uiu.ac.bd

 <!---